 The best way to judge whether you may have a conflict of interest is to ask yourself whether a well- informed person would reasonably conclude that your interest could in any way influence your decision or performance in carrying out a duty on behalf of the company.
-To avoid conflicts of interest, identify potential conflicts when they arise and contact internal legal counsel if you are unsure whether a conflict exists.
+To avoid conflicts of interest, identify potential conflicts when they arise and contact HR or the Corporate Compliance Team if you are unsure whether a conflict exists.
+The circumstances will be assessed to understand whether a conflict exists and if mitigations are required.
+The conflict and mitigations will be recorded by the Corporate Compliance Team.
 Directors should consult with the chair of the ethics committee on conflicts matters.

 Beware of potential red flags when family members or friends1 are involved.
 If the relationship is disclosed, the company will register it and mitigate any risk associated with it.
-If the relationship is instead not disclosed, other individuals might perceive undue bias or influence in the decision-making process, in a practice known as nepotism, as in granting favours to relatives and close friends in matters such as (but not limited to) hiring, promotion, transfer or termination of employment.
+If the relationship is instead not disclosed, other individuals might perceive undue bias or influence in the decision-making process, known as nepotism.
+Nepotism is the granting of favours to relatives and close friends in matters such as (but not limited to) hiring, promotion, transfer or termination of employment.
 This can also happen by favouring family members or friends in business transactions, if the relationship is not declared and appropriate measures are taken.